tmtxt/tmtxt.github.com/_drafts/2021-07-24-clean-architecture.md

 <!-- more -->

-Each circle is represented by Project in C#.
+Each circle is represented by a Project in C#.
 The outer one references to the inner one, not the reverse way.
 The inner one should have no realization of the outer framework that it runs on top.

 **Fact**: Naming is hard.
 I don't really know if the above names are correct.
 They are not even the